gumaerc-testorg/20.109-fall-2007/content/pages/labs/transfection.md

     *   Background subtraction: Background may come from light leaks into the luminometer, from autoluminescence of the reagents you used, or from other proteins in the cell lysates that might produce some light.
 Which sample you transfected today could be used to take these considerations into account?
     *   Normalization: In the RNAi experiment you have performed, the firefly luciferase should be unaffected by any of the siRNAs and thus can be used to normalize for transfection efficiency in each well.
 With the data you collected today, express each Renilla luciferase measurement as a fraction of the firefly luciferase value.
 What does a value less than one tell you?
 If you were to plot the ratios on an X-Y axis, would a four-fold increase and a four-fold decrease be visually equal?

 Write the Materials and Methods section for your lab report based on the material we've done so far, namely siRNA design, transfection, and luciferase assays (you'll have to read ahead to the next lab for the details of the samples you'll be really testing).
 You do not have to include M&M for the "practice luciferase reactions" you performed today as they are not fundamental to the experiment itself.
-Again consult the [Guidelines for writing a lab report]({{< baseurl >}}/pages/labs/guide_lab_notebook).
+Again consult the {{% resource_link 292dd566-2882-ed17-bf2f-c47d70e7100d "Guidelines for writing a lab report" %}}.
 Again, you and your lab partner can and should help each other.
 When it comes time to write, you must do so on your own.
 You and your lab partner will hand in individual assignments.

 Reagents List
 -------------